 1. Non-infectious Conjunctivitis 2.
 Bacterial Infection (rare) 3.
 Viral Infection (also rare) | ~Red or Puffy Eyes ~Eye Discharge ~Eyes Sticking together or squinting ~Swelling of the eyelid lining (the conjunctiva) ~Rubbing or pawing at the eye due to itchiness or discomfort |

-How do I know which type is it? | Only a vet test can accurately assess the type. |
+How do I know which type it is? | Only a vet test can accurately assess the type. |

 Paws